JoelBenton/Advanced-Database-Group-Project/mongo-data-api-app/README.md

 - `MONGODB_URI`: Your MongoDB connection string (from step 1).

-> 🛑 **Important**: Do not share this file or commit it to version control—it contains sensitive data.
+> 🛑 **Important**: Do not share this file or commit it to version control, since it contains sensitive data.

 ---